devuri/shortcode-options/README.md

+> **Note**
-> **Note:** This is the development version and contains features that may be in various stages of development.
+> This is the development version and contains features that may be in various stages of development.
 If you want to use this on a live website download here: [Shortcode Options](https://wordpress.org/plugins/shortcode-options/).

 # Shortcode Options
 WordPress uses options to store a wide range of preferences and configuration settings.
 These options are essential for WordPress to function smoothly.
 By default, WordPress installs come with a set of predefined options that are used to manage various aspects of the site.